northeastern-datalab/santos/README.md

 ## Reproducibility

+If you want to run SANTOS interactively on SANTOS benchmark, you can check our Demo: [DIALITE](https://tinyurl.com/dialite-sigmod), which is available as a web API.
+DIALITE is a table discovery and integration pipeline that uses SANTOS for disovering unionable tables from data lakes.
+For reproducing SANTOS on your machine, please follow the following steps.

 1. Download benchmark tables and upload them to their respective subfolders inside [benchmark](benchmark/) folder.
 You can download both SANTOS benchmarks manually from [zenodo](https://zenodo.org/record/7758091).
 For convenience, you can also run the following commands on your terminal that are based on [zenodo_get](https://gitlab.com/dvolgyes/zenodo_get) package.
 The commands automatically download SANTOS Large and SANTOS Small benchmarks, uncompress them and replace placeholder folders with the folders having tables.
 As the first command takes you to benchmark folder before downloading the benchmarks, make sure that you are in home of the repo.
     ```
     cd benchmark && zenodo_get 7758091 && rm -r santos_benchmark && unzip santos_benchmark && cd santos_benchmark && rm *.csv && cd .. && rm -r real_tables_benchmark && unzip real_data_lake_benchmark && cd real_data_lake_benchmark && rm *.csv && cd .. && mv real_data_lake_benchmark real_tables_benchmark && rm *.zip && cd ..